Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Sandeep Jain

-Of course gold is no longer a low base.
-It’s 18,000 for the balance sheet.
-But given that we are taking a growth stance in that business of doubling down on our branch presence in that business in the next year, we are reasonably hopeful that that should lead the overall growth profile of the company for the next year as well.
-And Rajeev did make a point that the current contribution of gold low is about 3.5% of the balance sheet.
-All goes well, this should start to look towards 5% kind of number in the next year as well.
+Of course, gold is not — no longer a low base it’s INR18,000 crore in the balance sheet.
+But given that we are taking a growth stance in that business of doubling down on our branch presence in that business in the next year, we are reasonably hopeful that, that should lead the overall growth profile of the company for the next year as well.
+And Rajeev did make a point that the current contribution of gold loan is about 3.5% of the balance sheet.
+All goes well, which should start to look towards 5% kind of number in the next year as well.
+So these are some of the business where we see there could be an additional growth potential.
+Having said so, we find secular growth opportunity across all businesses, and our market share in most of the businesses continues to remain small, allowing us significant headroom for growth perspective.

 Rajeev Jain